VC-dimensions Between Partially Ordered Sets and Totally Ordered Sets: Introduction

 \section{Introduction}

-For a set family $\mF$ of subsets of a set $X$, a subset $S$ of $X$ is \emph{shattered} by $\mF$ if for every $A\subset S$ there exists $B \in \mF$ with $B \cap S = A$.
-The \emph{VC-dimension} of $\mF$ is the largest cardinality of a subset $X$ that is shattered by $\mF$.
-We use $\VC_{X}(\mF)$ to denote the VC-dimension of $\mF$ on $X$.
-Since its introduction by Vapnik and Chervonenkis~\cite{VC71} in the context of learning theory, VC-dimension has played a central role in many areas of mathematics and computer science.
+For a family $\mF$ of subsets of a set $X$, a subset $S \subseteq X$ is said to be \emph{shattered} by $\mF$ if, for every $A \subseteq S$ there exists $B \in \mF$ such that $B \cap S = A$.
+The \emph{VC-dimension} of $\mF$ is the largest cardinality of a subset of $X$ that is shattered by $\mF$.
+We denote the VC-dimension of $\mF$ with respect to $X$ by $\VC_{X}(\mF)$.
+Since its introduction by Vapnik and Chervonenkis~\cite{VC71} in the context of statistical learning theory, VC-dimension has played a central role in various areas of mathematics and computer science.

-If $\mF$ shatters $S$, each subset of $S$ corresponds to a different element in $\mF$.
-Hence the VC-dimension of a set family $\mF$ is not larger than $\log_2 |\mF|$ on any set.
+If $\mF$ shatters $S$, then each subset of $S$ corresponds to a distinct element of $\mF$.
+In particular, the VC-dimension of a set system $\mF$ is always at most $\log_2 |\mF|$, regardless of the ground set.

-Fix a set $[n]$, we are concerning the set of partial orders and total orders on $[n]$ under the \emph{compatibility} relation defined below.
+In this paper we fix the ground set $[n]$ and consider the collections of partial and total orders on $[n]$, studied under the following notion of \emph{compatibility}.

-\begin{definition} Given an integer $n$, we use $\mF$ (resp. $\mG$) to denote the set of all partial (resp. total) orders on $[n]$.
-It is clear that $\mG \subseteq \mF$.
-We say two partial orders $<_1, <_2$ on $[n]$ are \emph{compatible} if there exists a partial order finer than both $<_1$ and $<_2$.
-In other words, the directed graph $<_1 \cup <_2$ is acyclic. \end{definition}
+\begin{definition} Given $n \in \mathbb{N}$, let $\mF$ (resp. $\mG$) denote the set of all partial (resp. total) orders on $[n]$.
+Clearly, $\mG \subseteq \mF$.
+We say that two partial orders $<_1$ and $<_2$ on $[n]$ are \emph{compatible} if there exists a partial order that refines both $<_1$ and $<_2$. \end{definition}

+Equivalently, one may view a partial order as a directed graph on vertex set $[n]$, where an edge $a \to b$ is drawn whenever $a < b$ in the order.
+Then $<_1$ and $<_2$ are compatible if and only if the directed graph formed by $<_1 \cup <_2$ is acyclic.
+In the special case where $<_1$ is a total order, this is equivalent to requiring that $<_1$ be a linear extension of $<_2$.